-Amel Becirevic is a fourth year doctoral student.
+Amel Becirevic is a fifth year doctoral student.
 He received his Bachelor’s degree in Psychology from the University of Pittsburgh at Greensburg.
 As a doctoral student, Amel has published on a variety of topics including behavioral economics, the representation of behavior analysis in the public domain, and yes, ultra-violet indoor tanning.
 His thesis investigates the effects of cues on tanning demand and craving.
 Amel’s other interests include debunking tanning-related myths and disseminating behavioral science.
 He is also very passionate about teaching.
 His long term goal is to secure a position at a research university.
 In his free time, Amel likes to jam to 80’s and 90’s tunes, watch Netflix, and enjoys frequenting coffee shops with friends to discuss current events and pretty much all things related to science.

 Brett Gelino is a first year doctoral student.
 He received his Bachelor’s degree in Psychology from Eastern Connecticut State University.
 As a researcher, Brett looks to focus on problems related to Global Climate Change, and hopes to investigate means by which he can promote more sustainable behaviors in the general population.
 In particular, he hopes to target domains such as: transportation systems, resource consumption, and waste management.
 Other areas of interest include alcohol/drug use and its related effects on driving, judgement, etc., and the application of behavioral economics principles to novel situations as a descriptive and predictive tool.
 Upon receiving his degree, Brett hopes to secure a position at a sustainability-focused research institution, or as a faculty member at a research-focused university.
 In his free time, Brett enjoys being outdoors, exploring new music, and cooking new foods.